 Functional Restrictions in OpenText Cloud Edition

 Depending on the product implementation approach, customers can make OpenText responsible for maintaining their OpenText CE solution.
 Making OpenText responsible for maintaining the application will mean that customers will not need to worry about security, system maintenance or version upgrade their OpenText EIM solutions.
-This also means that organizations will face major functional restrictions in system administration, inability to do scripting or customizations, or to add additional modules, as well as number and competence of system/application admins/developers.
+This also means that organizations might face major functional restrictions in system administration, inability to do scripting or customizations, or to add additional modules, as well as number and competence of system/application admins/developers.
 The type and degree of restrictions will vary from application to application.

 OpenText Cloud Edition Licensing Cost

 Organizations can also host their Cloud Editon solutions in the OpenText Cloud.
-One of the major reasons why customers consider moving to the cloud is to reduce the cost of ownership (software hosting, maintenance, upgrades, enhancements).
-With the perpetual license, customers had to pay one time for a perpetual license, and yearly for maintenance, with the Cloud Edition in the OpenText Cloud, customers will have to pay a regular subscription fee, which will cover solution usage, managed services, and hosting costs.
+One of the main reasons why customers consider moving to the cloud is to reduce the cost of ownership (software hosting, maintenance, upgrades, enhancements).
+With the perpetual license, customers had to pay one time for a perpetual license, and yearly for maintenance, with the Cloud Edition in the OpenText Cloud, customers will have to pay for yearly subscription renewal, which will cover the Cloud Edition solution usage, hosting costs (optional), managed services (optional).

 Moving OpenText to Cloud: Advisory Service